Do Earthquakes Actually Happen In Australia?

 In the last year alone, Australia has had 13 earthquakes, with the most significant being a 6.6 magnitude earthquake in Broome in July this year.

-Does Your Project Need To Be Accessed For Seismic Design?
+Does Your Project Need To Be Assessed For Seismic Design?

 Short answer is yes.
 All buildings and their parts need an assessment of their seismic requirements, in accordance with the National Construction Code (NCC).
 However, it is their ‘Level of Importance (LOI)’ which determines the extent of the seismic design requirements.